dabeaz/cpython_hack/README.rst

 - Day 47 (7/27/2020). pyc files and __pycache__.
 Gone.
 - Day 48 (7/28/2020).
 DLL hell to hell!
 No more dynamic loading.
 - Day 49 (7/29/2020).
 GIL Gone.
+- Day 50 (7/30/2020).
+Ransacked some runtime state.

+Halfway there.
+It all gets more difficult from here...

 Copyright and License Information
 ---------------------------------